Email editors

 BEE editor HTML 3.0

-Our visual email editor (BEE) optimized the way the output HTML is generated.
-The resulting HTML will now be much simpler and smaller in size by 50% on average.
+Our visual email editor (BEE) optimized the way the output HTML generates.
+The resulting HTML is now much simpler and smaller in size by 50% on average.

 The changes include:

-The changes will not influence your already saved and running templates or campaigns.
-New compact HTML 3.0 will be applied only to newly opened and saved or newly created email templates.
+The changes won't influence your already saved and running templates or campaigns.
+New compact HTML 3.0 applies only to newly opened and saved or newly created email templates.

-You should not need to take any action.
-However, be aware that the HTML structure will change and make sure your email templates render correctly before saving.
-If you have any issues, you can switch back to the legacy HTML output under Settings and report the problems to our support.
+You shouldn't need to take any action.
+However, be aware that the HTML structure changes.
+Make sure your email templates render correctly before saving.

 HTML output

-• Final HTML code is now compressed to remove whitespace between tags
+• Final HTML compressed to remove whitespace between tags.

 HTML builder

-The HTML builder allows you to create an email template by writing HTML and CSS code.
-There are 3 modes available for editing your email temples:
+The HTML builder lets you create email templates by writing HTML and CSS directly.
+Three editing modes are available:

-You can switch between these modes by clicking on the respective buttons located at the top-right of the email template editor.
+Switch between modes using the buttons at the top right of the template editor.

 Upload images and files

-Images and other files are handled via our File management within the Asset Manager.
-You can access your stored files in the Asset manager by using the (+) asset picker button that is present at the bottom of the campaign editor or action node modal.
-Then, you can insert the file by either Copy HTML or Copy URL.
+Manage images and files through File management in the Asset Manager.
+Access stored files using the (+) asset picker at the bottom of the campaign editor or action node modal.
+Insert files using Copy HTML or Copy URL.

 Read more about inserting files into your email campaign.